This site requires a more recent version of Adobe Flash Player to function properly.

 Launch of new drugs

 Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication.
 The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April 2014, and subsequently approved it in September 2014.
-Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced malignancy.
+Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced melanoma and non-small cell lung cancer.

 Loss of patents impacting sales

-Like other major pharmaceutical companies, Merck is also battling against the impact of patent expiry of its several major drugs including Singulair, Propecia, Clarinex, Maxalt, Cozaar and Hyzaar.
-Out of these, asthma drug Singulair has had the biggest impact and has continually weighed on Merck’s growth for the past few quarters.
+Like other major pharmaceutical companies, Merck is also battling against the impact of patent expiry of its several major drugs including Singulair, Remicade, Propecia, Clarinex, Maxalt, Cozaar and Hyzaar.
+Out of these, asthma drug Singulair has had the biggest impact and has continually weighed on Merck’s growth for the past few years.

 Growing threat of generic products

 The fast growing pharma market in emerging economies or referred to as the 'Pharmerging' economies have the capability and technical prowess to manufacture generic versions of blockbuster drugs.
 These generic drugs are often sold at prices that substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
 Merck's drugs could face potential threat from biosimilars in future, which are generic versions of biologics.

 Globalization of healthcare reforms